abdulwahab-aljubairy/abdulwahab-aljubairy.github.io/_pages/about.md

 Short Bio
 ---------
-I am currently an Assistant Professor at the Computer Science department, Umm Al-Qura University.
-I obtained PhD from the School of Computer Science, Macquarie University.
-I also have two years of industry experience as an IT specialist.
+Abdulwahab Aljubairy (Member, IEEE) earned a Doctor of Philosophy (PhD) in computer science from Macquarie University in 2022.
+He is an assistant professor in the College of Engineering and Computing at Al-Lith, Umm Al-Qura University.
+I have written and co-written numerous academic publications.
+I have also worked in various capacities on numerous conference committees and international journals, including as a member of the Program Committee (PC) and a reviewer.
+Moreover, I also have two years of industry experience as an IT specialist.